rdforte/competitive-programming/README.md

   sliding window.
 - The term subarray/contiguous elements of length k is equivalent to window of length k.

+(1604.
+Alert Using Same Key-Card Three or More Times in a One Hour Period)[LeetCode/Medium/1604-alert-using-same-key-card-three-or-more-times-in-a-one-hour-perfiod/] is a great sliding window question because it does not appear to be a sliding window question at first glance.
+This question gave hours and minutes.
+The question became a lot easier once we converted hours and minutes to just minutes so we had a range between 0 - 1439 (23 \* 60 + 59).
+We could then see if any time was outside the 60 min range.

 ---

 ### BFS (Breadth First Search)